xiaolaba/AVR_mini-ohm-metre/LCD_glass_ver3/ATmega168p_lcd_test/README.md

 ```
 PD0, PD1, PD2, PD3, PD4, PD5, PD6, PD7
 1  , 1  , 1  , 1  , 0  , 0  , 0  , 0
-it is saying F, 0 to to port, but actually is 0x0F when look at bit order for the port
+it is saying F, 0 to to port, but actually is 0x0F when look at bit order for the PORTD

 ```
 so the better arrangement would be like this, maintain the discipline and always code and design with abstraction, ie.